roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ## Investigation

 I have never been interested in custom PC building, hardware or gaming.
-So it took me a while to understand what did it cost me to build a custom machine.
+So it took me a while to understand what it would cost me to build a custom machine.

 `video: title: "Need more information": https://media.giphy.com/media/kxkmUjgUwzhk7uIxOA/giphy.mp4`

 There are a lot of resources on building gaming PCs.
-While building a deep learning workstation sounds like a similar task, there are nuances that should be accounted in order to build a cost-efficient and ML-compatible machine.
+While building a deep learning workstation sounds like a similar task, there are nuances that should be accounted for in order to build a cost-efficient and ML-compatible machine.

 I have found a few useful blog posts which helped me quickly to grasp the topic.
 Particularly, I could highlight two posts from <a target="_blank" rel="noopener" href="https://twitter.com/Tim_Dettmers">Tim Dettmers</a>: